Thales ID-card

 • Other key features remain the same / no significant changes

-• Public documentation for the card is available here.
+• Public documentation for the Thales ID-card is available here.

 Changes to the ID software:

-• The Thales mini-driver will be added to the Windows ID software installation package;
+• The Thales mini-driver was added to the Windows ID software installation package;

-• The drivers for macOS and Ubuntu will be updated to support Thales ID cards;
+• The drivers for macOS and Ubuntu were updated to support Thales ID cards;

-• Web eID and DigiDoc applications (RIA DigiDoc mobile application and DigiDoc4 application) will be updated to support Thales ID cards;
+• Web eID and DigiDoc applications (RIA DigiDoc mobile application and DigiDoc4 application) were updated to support Thales ID cards;

 • In the DigiDoc applications, the PUK code cannot be changed on the Thales card.

-End users will be able to get the Thales ID card-compatible ID-software in the second half of 2025 by updating their ID software or downloading it from the id.ee website.
+End users can get the Thales ID card-compatible ID-software by updating their ID software or downloading it from the id.ee website.

 Customer card systems that use the ID-card only to retrieve personal data (personal identification code), and the user does not need to verify their identity using the PIN1-code.
 This includes various commercial companies, access control systems, and ticketing systems.